Having talent troubles? Leverage your “SME Advantage”

 1. Look beyond the pay packet

-The good news?
-It’s not all about the money.
 We often talk about pay being a ‘basic hygiene’ factor for businesses, in that you don’t want to get it wrong, but there are many other things that are just as, or more important, to people.

 2. Personalise your offerings

-Everyone is different, so you should determine what benefits and support are meaningful to each employee.
-Put simply, it’s about applying a “tell us what you want, and we’ll make it work” approach to remuneration, and while some corporates are starting to do this, most are policy or budget-constrained.
+Put simply, it’s about applying a “tell us what you want and we’ll make it work” approach to remuneration, and while some corporates are starting to do this, many are policy or budget-constrained.

-This is a SMEs opportunity to shine.
 One person might want a gym membership or additional Kiwisaver contributions for their first home; another might value extra training opportunities or more leave.
-It’s also worth investigating perks like unconventional new parent policies beyond simply topping up paid-parental payments.
+It’s also worth investigating things like unconventional new parent policies, that go beyond simply topping up paid-parental payments.

 3. Build trust and support your staff

-No one likes to lose talented people and the impact is even more acute for SMEs.
-Productivity in a big corporation might not be badly affected by the loss of a few employees, but losing three people in a business of 15 employees means you are down 20% of your workforce, which is serious, particularly if a single person holds a required qualification or certification, e.g. a bar manager’s certificate.
+Productivity in a big corporation might not be badly affected by the loss of a few employees, but losing 3 people in a business of 15 employees means you are down 20% of your workforce, which is serious, particularly if a single person holds a required qualification or certification, e.g. a bar manager’s certificate.

-We can’t stress enough how important it is to support your people and get the basics right from the start.
-Establish a solid basis for every employment relationship by ensuring all the legal aspects are locked down and do what you say you will do, from the hiring process on.
+Establish a solid basis for every employment relationship by ensuring all the legal aspects are locked down and do what you say you will do, from the hiring process onwards.
 Set performance expectations, get onboarding right, and ensure people can raise any issues.
 This all builds trust and confidence which flows into higher staff retention.

 SME-advantage-image-1